CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/SYS.3.2.1 General Smartphones and Tablets.txt

 #### SYS.3.2.1.A25 Use of Separate Work Environments (CI)

 It was intended to use solutions for separate work environments.
-For this purpose, only certified products SHOULD be procured.
+For this, only certified products SHOULD be procured.
 The working data SHOULD remain in the official environment.

 #### SYS.3.2.1.A26 Use of PIM containers (CIA)